Taurine: In food

 Taurine is partially destroyed by heat in processes such as baking and boiling.
 This is a concern for cat food, as cats have a dietary requirement for taurine and can easily become deficient.
 Either raw feeding or supplementing taurine can satisfy this requirement.

 Both lysine and taurine can mask the metallic flavor of potassium chloride, a salt substitute.

 Breast milk

 Taurine is present in breast milk, and has been added to many infant formulas as a measure of prudence since the early 1980s.
 However, this practice has never been rigorously studied, and as such it has yet to be proven to be necessary, or even beneficial.

 Energy drinks and dietary supplements

 Taurine is an ingredient in some energy drinks in amounts of 1±– grams per serving.

 Research

-Taurine is not regarded as an essential human dietary nutrient and has not been assigned recommended intake levels.
+Taurine is not regarded as an essential human dietary nutrient, and has not been assigned recommended intake levels.
 High-quality clinical studies to determine possible effects of taurine in the body or following dietary supplementation are absent from the literature.
 Preliminary human studies on the possible effects of taurine supplementation have been inadequate due to low subject numbers, inconsistent designs, and variable doses.
+In one review of preliminary human studies, use of taurine as a supplement had preventative effects on biomarkers of metabolic syndrome.